-The Kershaw Leek folding knife features an overall length of 7 inches when open and 4 inches when closed and has a bead blasted, non-serrated, blade that measures 3 inches in length that is made from 14C28M stainless steel.
+The Kershaw Leek folding pocket knife features an overall length of 7 inches when open and 4 inches when closed and has a bead blasted, non-serrated, blade that measures 3 inches in length that is made from 14C28M stainless steel.

 Kershaw was founded in 1974 to design and manufacture tools that knife users would be proud to own, carry, and use.
 Whether it’s a hardworking pocketknife, a special collectors’ edition, or a precision kitchen knife, Kershaw always chooses appropriate, high-quality materials and is dedicated to intensive craftsmanship.
 Along with extremely tight tolerances and state-of-the-art manufacturing techniques, this ensures their knives provide a lifetime of performance.

 Kershaw pioneered the use of many of the technologies and advanced materials that are today standard in the knife industry.
 For instance, their SpeedSafe assisted opening knives were first-to-market.
 Also, they introduced the concept of knives with interchangeable blades in their Blade Traders and recently, their Composite Blade technology that combines two steels into one blade which gives knife users the best of both worlds by enabling them to use steel known for edge retention on the edge and steel known for strength on the spine.
 So, from award-winning technologies and advanced materials to the solid sound of the blade lockup, when you’re carrying a Kershaw, you know you’re carrying the real thing.